+- The Kernel Jungle

+- Green, Mercer, Herglotz, Bochner and friends

 - Green kernels

 - Mercer kernels

-- Convergence rates of KRR for Mercer kernels

 - Shift-invariant kernels

 - Generalization to semigroups

+- Proof of Bochner's theorem

+- Proof of Mercer's theorem

+- Convergence rates of KRR for Mercer kernels

 - Kernels for probabilistic models

 - Kernels for biological sequences

 - Kernels for graphs

 - Kernels on graphs

-- The RKHS norm is related to the smoothness of functions. - Smoothness of a function is naturally quantified by Sobolev norms (in particular L2 norms of derivatives). - Example: spline regression
+- The RKHS norm is related to the smoothness of functions. - Smoothness of a function is naturally quantified by Sobolev norms (in particular $L_2$ norms of derivatives). - Example: spline regression